sosw/sosw/docs/tutorials/tutorial_pull_tweeter_hashtags.rst

    # Install sosw package locally.
 The only dependency is boto3, but we shall have it in Lambda already.
    # Saving a lot of packages size ignoring this dependency.
 We don't care which exactly pip to use, install locally.
+   pip3 install sosw --no-dependencies --target .
-   pip3 install -r requirements.txt --no-dependencies --target .
+   pip3 install -r requirements.txt --target .

    # Make a source package.
 TODO is skip 'dist-info' and 'test' paths.
 Probably use `find` for this.
    zip -qr /tmp/$FUNCTION.zip *